-In the figure Solvency, Mandatum Life, 31 December 2018 SCR is divided into risk contributions.
-The diversification benefit between risks is also presented in the figure.
+In the graph Solvency, Mandatum Life, 31 December 2019 SCR is divided into risk contributions.
+The diversification benefit between risks is also presented in the graph.

 The solvency position without the transitional measures is expected to develop favourably during the transitional period.
-The amount of with profit liabilities is decreasing (see figure Forecast of With Profit Liabilities, Mandatum Life, 2018-2031 within chapter Underwriting Risks and Performance) and liabilities with the highest guarantees are expected to decrease significantly, from EUR 2,426 million to around EUR 900 million during the transitional period.
-Hence, the most capital consuming with profit liabilities will decrease during the period.
-This creates a decreasing trend to the SCR and simultaneously a positive trend to own funds without transitional measures is anticipated.
-Internally Mandatum Life forecasts the development of solvency ratios with and without the transitional measures and these both have influence on the company's business decisions.
+The amount of with profit liabilities is decreasing (see graph Forecast of With Profit Liabilities, Mandatum Life, 2019-2031 within chapter Underwriting Risks and Performance) and liabilities with the highest guarantees are expected to decrease significantly, from EUR 2,161 million to around EUR 750 million during the transitional period.
+Hence, most of the capital consuming with profit liabilities will decrease during the period.
+This creates a decreasing trend to the SCR and, simultaneously, a positive trend to own funds without transitional measures is anticipated.
+Mandatum Life forecasts the development of solvency ratios with and without the transitional measures internally and these both have an influence on the company's business decisions.